 Volunteer Lawyers Program

 - The Volunteer Lawyers Program is open on Monday at 1:00 pm-5:00 pm and on Wednesday at 1:00 pm-4:00 pm.

 - If you are not able to get through on the CLEAR line, you may call the Volunteer Lawyers Program directly.
 They determine eligibility by income and type of legal problem.

-- Clients must identify as a victim of Intimate Partner Domestic Violence to receive services may assist in Family Law cases in the following Counties; Ferry, Lincoln, Pend Oreille, Stevens and Spokane
+- Clients for YWCA Spokane Civil Legal Services must identify as a victim of Intimate Partner Domestic Violence to receive services may assist in Family Law cases in the following Counties; Ferry, Lincoln, Pend Oreille, Stevens, and Spokane

 - We offer a free family law clinic for women every Wednesday at 1:00 p.m.
 This includes but is not limited to Divorce, Child Custody, Paternity, and Modifications of Parenting Plan.